prolearner/riccardograzzi.github.io/index.md

 ## News

+- **[Oct 2024]** Our paper “Unlocking State-Tracking in Linear RNNs Through Negative Eigenvalues” has been accepted at the NeurIPS 2024 workshop Mathematics of Modern Machine Learning (M3L).
 - **[May 2024]** Our paper “Nonsmooth Implicit Differentiation: Deterministic and Stochastic Convergence Rates” has been accepted at ICML 2024.
 - **[May 2024]** Our paper “Is Mamba Capable of In-Context Learning?” has been accepted at the conference on AutoML.
 - **[April 2024]** Julien and I gave a talk at the AutoML Online Seminar on the work "Is Mamba Capable of In-Context Learning?" [(YouTube link)](https://www.youtube.com/watch?v=q5-RPiBP2Bs) [(Extended Slides)](https://docs.google.com/presentation/d/e/2PACX-1vSU577DacRC1VDjMmqmY_JMiATDxc3JRPSgDzrM_QDqf3ZjE64IXcXvBAmHm14TAQXbCtptFsSkokFz/pub?start=false&loop=false&delayms=3000&slide=id.p)